Ethylene Glycol Toxicity

 Pyridoxine enhances metabolism of glyoxylate to glycine.
 Thiamine catalyzes metabolism of glyoxylate from glycolic acid.
 Vitamin therapy is a safe and reasonable adjunct in patients with ethylene glycol poisoning.
 Regional poison centers may suggest the use of these therapies in certain cases.

-What is ethylene glycol (EG) toxicity?What are stages of ethylene glycol (EG) toxicity?What is the pathophysiology of ethylene glycol (EG) toxicity?What is the prevalence of ethylene glycol (EG) toxicity in the US?What should be the focus of clinical history for suspected ethylene glycol (EG) toxicity?Which physical findings suggest ethylene glycol (EG) toxicity?What causes ethylene glycol (EG) toxicity?Which conditions should be included in the differential diagnoses of ethylene glycol (EG) toxicity?What are the differential diagnoses for Ethylene Glycol Toxicity?What is the role of lab testing in the diagnosis of ethylene glycol (EG) toxicity?What is the role of serum osmolality in the diagnosis of ethylene glycol (EG) toxicity?Which lab tests should be performed in symptomatic patients with ethylene glycol (EG) toxicity?What is the role of a Wood's lamp in the diagnosis of ethylene glycol (EG) toxicity?What is the role of imaging studies in the diagnosis of ethylene glycol (EG) toxicity?What is the role of urine microscopy in the diagnosis of ethylene glycol (EG) toxicity?Which organization has published guidelines for the medical management of ethylene glycol (EG) toxicity?What is the initial emergency department (ED) treatment of ethylene glycol (EG) toxicity?What is included in prehospital care for ethylene glycol (EG) toxicity?What are the initial considerations for emergency department (ED) care of ethylene glycol (EG) toxicity?When is treatment for suspected ethylene glycol (EG) intoxication indicated?What is the role of fomepizole (Antizol) in the treatment of ethylene glycol (EG) toxicity?What is the role of ethanol in the treatment of ethylene glycol (EG) toxicity?What is the role of hemodialysis in the treatment of ethylene glycol (EG) toxicity?Which specialist consultations are beneficial to patients with ethylene glycol (EG) toxicity?Which medications are used in the treatment of ethylene glycol (EG) toxicity?Which medications in the drug class Nutrients are used in the treatment of Ethylene Glycol Toxicity?Which medications in the drug class Antidotes are used in the treatment of Ethylene Glycol Toxicity?
+What is ethylene glycol (EG) toxicity?What are stages of ethylene glycol (EG) toxicity?What is the pathophysiology of ethylene glycol (EG) toxicity?What is the incidence of ethylene glycol (EG) toxicity in the US?What should be the focus of clinical history for suspected ethylene glycol (EG) toxicity?Which physical findings suggest ethylene glycol (EG) toxicity?What causes ethylene glycol (EG) toxicity?Which conditions should be included in the differential diagnoses of ethylene glycol (EG) toxicity?What are the differential diagnoses for Ethylene Glycol Toxicity?What is the role of lab testing in the diagnosis of ethylene glycol (EG) toxicity?What is the role of serum osmolality in the diagnosis of ethylene glycol (EG) toxicity?Which lab tests should be performed in symptomatic patients with ethylene glycol (EG) toxicity?What is the role of a Wood's lamp in the diagnosis of ethylene glycol (EG) toxicity?What is the role of imaging studies in the diagnosis of ethylene glycol (EG) toxicity?What is the role of urine microscopy in the diagnosis of ethylene glycol (EG) toxicity?Which organization has published guidelines for the medical management of ethylene glycol (EG) toxicity?What is the initial emergency department (ED) treatment of ethylene glycol (EG) toxicity?What is included in prehospital care for ethylene glycol (EG) toxicity?What are the initial considerations for emergency department (ED) care of ethylene glycol (EG) toxicity?When is treatment for suspected ethylene glycol (EG) intoxication indicated?What is the role of fomepizole (Antizol) in the treatment of ethylene glycol (EG) toxicity?What is the role of ethanol in the treatment of ethylene glycol (EG) toxicity?What is the role of hemodialysis in the treatment of ethylene glycol (EG) toxicity?Which specialist consultations are beneficial to patients with ethylene glycol (EG) toxicity?Which medications are used in the treatment of ethylene glycol (EG) toxicity?Which medications in the drug class Nutrients are used in the treatment of Ethylene Glycol Toxicity?Which medications in the drug class Antidotes are used in the treatment of Ethylene Glycol Toxicity?

 Author

-Daniel C Keyes, MD, MPH, Associate Chair, Academic Affairs, Department of Emergency Medicine, St Joseph Mercy Hospital; Clinical Faculty, Emergency Medicine Residency, University of Michigan Medical School; Clinical Associate Professor, Department of Surgery, Division of Emergency Medicine and Toxicology, University of Texas Southwestern School of Medicine
+Daniel C. Keyes, MD, MPH, Associate Chair, Academic Affairs, Department of Emergency Medicine, St Joseph Mercy Hospital; Clinical Faculty, Emergency Medicine Residency, University of Michigan Medical School; Clinical Associate Professor, Department of Surgery, Division of Emergency Medicine and Toxicology, University of Texas Southwestern School of Medicine

 Disclosure: Nothing to disclose.